ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 It turns out, there are people who do actually perform this function in society.
 They're called licensed therapists and in the Fall of 2017, I found myself staring across from one for the very first time.

-I have to admit, I felt like an idiot seeking out a counsellor for my miniscule problems.
+I have to admit, I felt a little strange seeking out a counsellor for my miniscule problems.

 I wound up seeing a licensed therapist for the better part of a year and it was hands down one of the best decisions I've ever made.